Watch the replay: Hudson Valley Alliance for Housing and Conservation

 Land is the common denominator - neither affordable housing nor conservation goals can be achieved without it.
 This unique, regional approach built on shared values, trust and mutual support is creating a new playbook.

-Brought together by project co-conveners Rebecca Gillman Crimmins and Steve Rosenberg under the auspices of initial project sponsor Regional Plan Association (RPA), 14 of the region’s leading land trusts and affordable housing organizations are partnering to advance the effort.
-All 14 groups, along with The Nature Conservancy and eight private donors, contributed $183,000 to support the initial phase of work.
+Brought together in 2022 by project co-conveners Rebecca Gillman Crimmins and Steve Rosenberg, 14 of the region’s leading land trusts and affordable housing organizations are partnering to advance the effort.

 - Developed a shared purpose statement that encapsulates the values and goals that bind them in this work.